BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/Conversations.md

 This links the NPC with the given Citizens ID (`1`) to the conversation with the given identifier (`Jack`).
 Save the file after editing.

-??? info "How to find the Citizens NPC ID"
+??? info "How to create a Citizens NPC?
+Where do I find the NPC's ID?"
     Execute this command if you haven't created an NPC yet: `/npc create Jack`
+    This will show you the ID of the newly created NPC.

+    If you already have one, do this:

-    1. Stay close to the NPC you want to select
+    1. Stay close to the NPC who's ID you want.
     2. Type the command `/npc select` to select the nearest NPC.
-    3. Type the command `/npc id` to get the ID from your NPC.
+    3. Type the command `/npc id` to get the ID from the selected NPC.

 ## 2. Creating your first conversation